* This is the Professional Version. *

 Although dissection may originate anywhere along the aorta, it occurs most commonly at areas of greatest hydraulic stress, which are the

 Rarely, dissection is confined to individual arteries (eg, coronary or carotid arteries), typically in pregnant or postpartum women.

 Aortic dissections often occur in patients with preexisting degeneration of the aortic media.
 Causes and risk factors include connective tissue disorders, atherosclerotic disease, and injury (see Table: Conditions Contributing to Aortic Dissection).

 Conditions Contributing to Aortic Dissection

 Atherosclerotic risk factors, notably hypertension, contribute in more than two thirds of patients.
 After rupture of the intima, which is a primary event in some patients and secondary to hemorrhage within the media in others, blood flows into the media, creating a false channel that extends distally or, less commonly, proximally along the artery.

+The pathophysiologic sequence of aortic dissections involves aortic wall inflammation, apoptosis of vascular smooth muscle cells, degeneration of aortic media, elastin disruption, and then vessel dissection.
 Dissections may communicate back with the true aortic lumen through intimal rupture at a distal site, maintaining systemic blood flow.
-But serious consequences are common:

 Acute dissections and those present < 2 wk are most likely to cause these complications.
 Risk decreases at ≥ 2 wk if evidence indicates thrombosis of the false lumen and loss of communication between the true and false lumina.